Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 ## SDR playback

 The file `beidou_b1i.bin` contains interleaved **16‑bit little‑endian**
-I/Q samples at 5 MHz.
-Ensure any analysis or playback software reads the file as 16‑bit integers; using 8‑bit interpretation will yield Q samples that look like zeros.
+I/Q samples written at the configured sample rate (default 5 MHz).
+Ensure any analysis or playback software reads the file as 16‑bit integers; using 8‑bit interpretation will yield
+Q samples that look like zeros.

 The signal is at baseband (zero‑IF), so tune the